snknitin/Linux_learn/README.md

 * `rev` allows you to reverse each line horizontally
 * `less` helps you scroll through line by line. `head` and `tail` let you see the top few or bottom few lines respectively. default is 10 lines. `head -n 2` gives top 2 lines

+## Sorting Data

+    sort words.txt                  # Alphabetical order
+    sort -r words.txt               # reverse
+    sort nums.txt                   # This sorts based on the first digit and not the value of the number sort -n nums.txt                # Sort based on number value in ascending sort -u num0-9.txt              # Don't show duplicated.
+Unique